-- Lagan Valley Regional Park: the Ranger Service is responsible for litter collection on the towpath (and up to two metre either side) between Stranmillis car park (Belfast) and Union Locks (Lisburn).
+- Lagan Valley Regional Park: the Ranger Service is responsible for litter collection on the towpath (and up to two metres either side) between Stranmillis car park (Belfast) and Union Locks (Lisburn).
 Additionally, the Ranger Service is responsible for the Stranmillis and Drumbridge car parks.

 - National Trust: Minnowburn Beeches, Terrace Hill.

-- Woodland Trust: Belvoir drive wood, Seymour Hill wood, Old Warren Wood
+- Woodland Trust: Belvoir Drive wood, Seymour Hill wood, Old Warren Wood

 Unfortunately there is no body responsible for clearing litter from the river or canal.
 The Rivers Agency is responsible for ensuring that the river is free from obstructions and the Northern Ireland Environment Agency for the water quality in the river.

 We encourage visitors to the Park to adopt the ‘Leave No Trace’ policy.
 Therefore, if there are no convenient bins available, visitors should take their litter home.

 Why aren't there any dog bins on the towpath?